Capturing Customer Success Stories with Graphic Recording: a "Street Art" Tower for CA World Expo in Las Vegas

 We pre-drew parts of our wall to match CA Agile Ops' event branding.
 The wall became known as the "Street Art Wall" during the event.

-We found that lots of customers were happy to participate by sharing their story, and posting to social media – plus we encouraged customers to join in by offering freebies, plus entry into giveaways.
+We found that lots of customers were happy to participate by sharing their story and posting to social media.
+Plus we encouraged customers to join in by offering freebies and giveaways.

-At the very end of the 2-day event, the finished wall became a meeting point for a group of customers to gather and hear the giveaway announcements.
+At the end of the 2-day event, the finished wall became a meeting point for a group of customers to gather and hear the giveaway winners.

-- The crowdsourcing format allowed our Urban Wild artists and the CA team to have thoughtful interactions with customers as they shared product stories.
+Our crowdsourcing format allowed thoughtful interactions with customers as they shared product stories.

-- Customers were excited to share diverse stories and ideas, which provided some new information for the CA team.
+Customers shared diverse stories and ideas, which provided some new information for the CA team.

-- Several customers visited the wall multiple times to view the progress of the drawings.
+Customers visited the wall multiple times to view the progress of the drawing.
 This allowed for building affinity, and repeated engagement.

-- Plus, customers snapped selfies in front of their stories to share on Twitter and send back to their teams at their home office.
+Plus, customers snapped selfies in front of the drawing to share on Twitter and send back to their teams at their home office.